(Special Educational Needs and Disabilities)

 How will the school ensure all staff are aware and understand my child’s SEND?

 Transition meetings take place between year groups.
 At these meetings specific needs are discussed along with the strategies that have been used.
-If your child has a medical disability their needs are made known to all the relevant people.
+If your child has a medical disability their needs are made known to all the relevant people and they have a Health Care Plan that is reviewed annually.
 We often invite professionals in to school to discuss conditions such diabetes and epilepsy to ensure that staff knowledge is secure.

 How will the school communicate with parents/carers if there are concerns about a child’s learning?